folixg/pause-on-lock/README.md

 ### Installation
-You can download the [latest release](https://github.com/folixg/pause-on-lock/releases/latest) either as deb-package or as source tarball.
+You can download the [latest release](https://github.com/folixg/pause-on-lock/releases/latest) as source tarball.
-In order to install the packages version run `sudo dpkg -i pause-on-lock_1.1-0ubuntu1.deb`, this will install the binary to `/usr/bin/`.
-If you don't want to use the packaged version, donwload the sources and put the executable in a directory of your choosing.
+Simply extract the sources to a directory of your choosing (e.g. `/opt/pause-on-lock`).
+If you don't want to use the absolute path to run pause-on-lock, make sure to create a symlink to the executable in a folder that is in your `$PATH` (e.g. `ln -s /opt/pause-on-lock/pause-on-lock $HOME/bin`).

 ### Usage
 Simply run `pause-on-lock`, there is no further configuration needed.